 The Byzantine firing squad problem addresses a form of synchronization in the presence of Byzantine failures.
-The problem is to synchronize a response to an input stimulus.
-The response is to enter a designated FIRE state.
-The problem was studied originally in [3].
-In [4], a reduction of weak agreement to the Byzantine firing squad problem demonstrates that the latter is impossible to solve in inadequate graphs.
+The problem is: given an input stimulus, synchronize the response of entering a designated FIRE state.
+This problem was studied originally in [BL].
+In [CDDS], a reduction of weak agreement to the Byzantine firing squad problem demonstrates that the latter is impossible to solve in inadequate graphs.
 We provide a direct proof that a simple variant of the original problem is impossible to solve in inadequate graphs.
 (In the original version, the stimulus can arrive at any time.
-We require it to arrive at time 0, or not at all.
+We require that it arrive either at time 0, or not at all.
 Our validity condition is slightly different.)
 The proof is very similar to that for weak agreement.

 One or more devices may receive a stimulus at time 0.
-We model the stimulus as an input of 1, and absence of the stimulus as an input of 0.
+We model the stimulus as an input of 1, and the absence of the stimulus as an input of 0.
 Correct executions must satisfy the following conditions.